sst/sst/www/docs/resource-binding.md

 ### Error handling

-If you reference a resource that doesn't exist in your SST app, or hasn't been bound to the function, you'll get an error at runtime.
+If you reference a resource that doesn't exist in your SST app, or hasn't been bound to the function, you'll get a runtime error.

-For example, if you forgot to bind the `bucket` to the `api`, you'll get the following error when the function is invoked.
+For example, if you forget to bind the `bucket` to the API, you'll get the following error when the function is invoked.

 ```
 Cannot use Bucket.myFiles.
 Please make sure it is bound to this function.